-- PROFESSIONAL SET: Ideal for all adult musicians, beginner to advanced, this full-size set provides everything needed for playing and perfecting practice, including a 22" x 16" ten-lug bass drum, 16" x 16" floor tom, 13" x 10" and 12" x 9" mounted toms, 14" x 6" snare with wires, 14" premium brass hi-hat cymbals, 16" premium brass crash/ride cymbal, all stands, padded throne (stool), drumsticks, hardware, chain-driven pedals, and drum adjustment key.
+- IDEAL JUNIOR SET: This complete starter drum set is perfect for children ages 3-12 years old, providing everything needed for beginners learning to play and perfect their practice, including a 16" x 11" bass drum, 12" x 10" floor tom, 10" x 6" and 8" x 6" mounted toms, 10" x 5" snare, 8" hi-hat cymbals, 10" crash/ride cymbal, all stands, padded throne (stool), drumsticks, hardware, pedals, and drum adjustment key.

-- TOP COMPONENTS FOR RICH SOUND: This deluxe set is crafted utilizing the highest quality materials, such as genuine Poplar hardwood shells, upgraded heads, heavy-duty 2.3mm triple flanged hoops, and top-quality brass cymbals, all chosen for their ability to maximize frequency response and resonance for the ultimate acoustic experience.
+- TOP COMPONENTS FOR RICH SOUND: This deluxe set is crafted utilizing the highest quality materials, such as genuine Poplar hardwood shells, triple flanged hoops, and upgraded brass cymbals, all chosen for their ability to maximize frequency response and resonance for the ultimate acoustic experience.

 - STAGE-WORTHY APPEARANCE: Available in several finishes to suit any preference, each set features top-quality, all-chrome hardware and accents.

 - SOME ASSEMBLY REQUIRED: Detailed, easy-to-read instructions for frustration-free setup.